 What is a child Contact Order?

 An Order can be made to give children the right to see both of their parents.
 The amount of contact and the arrangements made should take into account the situation immediately before the Order.
-For example, if the father was previously very active in the child’s lives before a Contact Order is made then they are likely to have more contact with the child than if they haven’t been involved at all in their child’s upbringing.
+For example, if the father was previously very active in the child’s life before a Contact Order is made, then they are likely to have more contact with the child than if they haven’t been involved at all in their child’s upbringing.

 How old does the child have to be for a child Contact Order to be made?

 A child Contact Order cannot be made in respect of children over 18 years old.
 Any child Contact Order made will apply until the child turns 16 years old.

 Who can apply for a child Contact Order?

 In all Contact matters those able to apply are the child’s parents or step-parents, those with Parental Responsibility and the child’s Grandparents.

 Here to help...Get help with Child Contact Orders.
 Contact Ringrose Law.0333 3580 393Contact Us

 Why do I need to apply for a Contact Order?

 If you cannot agree arrangements about matters concerning children when a relationship comes to an end, either parent can apply to the Court for a Contact Order.